Applicants must read and acknowledge their understanding of the information and instructions.

 You are responsible to read and understand the Rules Regulating Admission to the Bar in Missouri.

 All information and announcements are posted on our website at www.mble.org.
-You are expected to regularly visit the
+You are expected to regularly visit

-	maintain a current e-mail address and mailing address on your personal MBLE Registration Account, and to regularly read all mail from this office,
+to maintain a current e-mail address and mailing address on your personal MBLE Registration Account, and to regularly read all mail from this office,

 whether sent electronically or by postal service.
 It is your responsibility to ensure that e-mails from MBLE are not filtered as spam and to add

 @courts.mo.gov and @mble.org to your e-mail address book.

 There is no filing deadline for submitting an application for limited admission as in-house counsel.
 The fee is $1,240.
 Filing fees are not refundable

 even if you withdraw your application or do not meet the requirements for limited admission.

 For your application to be properly filed, you must submit the electronic application, prescribed filing fee and authorization and release form.
 If you fail to complete the Filing Process within six months of submission of the electronic application, you will be required to submit an entirely new application as if applying for the first time.

 1. Application - Complete and submit the electronic portion of your application.
 Do not submit the electronic application in paper form.